 In addition, ESR uses the ESR-developed STRmix™(external link) – a powerful tool developed to help interpret complex mixtures of DNA.

-To find out more about ESR's DNA profiling techniques, read the DNA techniques used in forensic casework publication [PDF, 1 MB] or visit the Science Learning Hub's DNA profiling webpage(external link).
-Or email - firstname.lastname@example.org
+To find out more about ESR's DNA profiling techniques, read the DNA Techniques Available Use in Forensic Casework [PDF, 3.1 MB] or visit the Science Learning Hub's DNA profiling webpage(external link).
+Or email - firstname.lastname@example.org.